MarcelNiklaus/Hierarchical_bayes_workshop_must/README.md

-# Hierarchical_bayes_workshop_must
+# Hierarchical Modeling with JAGS - MuST Workshop

 Workshop given at Uni Zurich July 17 2015 - MuST

+This repository contains all the files you will need to participate in the workshop.

+## Preparation

+Please download [JAGS](sourceforge.net/projects/mcmc-jags/files/JAGS/3.x/) onto your computer.

+Please also have a current version of [R](stat.ethz.ch/CRAN/)

+## Book recommondations